Franciacorta Spumante Metodo Classico wine guide

 It is now that the wine matures and begins its evolution.
 The yeasts decay, work more slowly as the sugar is transformed.
 Complexity expands and pervades the wine.

 Said like this, it seems almost effortless, but remember that wine is alive.
-It grows, changes and needs to be treated every day.
+It grows, changes, and needs to be treated every day.
 And storage is also essential.
 The temperature must be constant.
-The right degree of humidity and darkness is required to have the perfect “rest conditions.”
-It is no coincidence that many wineries in Franciacorta have underground dungeons where to keep the wine.
+To have the best “rest conditions,” you need the right amount of humidity and darkness.
+It’s no coincidence that many Franciacorta wineries have underground dungeons where the wine is stored.

-Once the refinement is finished, it is moved to remuage.
+When the refinement is complete, it is moved to remuage.
 The bottle is placed on the pupitres, tilted at 45 degrees upside down, and then gently rotated.
 In this way, the remains of the yeasts accumulate in the bottle’s neck under the cap, freeze and uncork to eliminate the ice disc, the disgorgement, dégorgement in French.